-You cannot receive the sign up bonus if you have had a BA Amex or BA Amex Premium Plus card in the last 6 months.
-This does not apply to a Platinum Cashback Card, Amex Gold Card or any Amex issued by MBNA, Lloyds, Barclays.
+You cannot receive the sign-up bonus if you have had a BA Amex or BA Amex Premium Plus card in the last 6 months.
+This does not apply to a Platinum cashback card, Amex Gold card or any Amex issued by MBNA, Lloyds or Barclays.

 BA Premium Card vs Other Credit Cards

-If you’ve read some of the other articles on Thrifty Points, you may be aware that I think the British Airways Premium Plus Credit Card offers one of the best credit card rewards on the market.
-In fact I’ve just returned from a first class trip to Brazil which wouldn’t have been possible if it wasn’t for the BA Amex Premium Plus Card.
-12 hours being wined and dined in the seat below was amazing and not to mention the unforgettable visit to the Heathrow Concorde Lounge.
+If you’ve read some of the other articles on Thrifty Points, you may be aware that I think the British Airways Premium Plus credit card offers one of the best credit card rewards on the market.
+In fact I’ve just returned from a First-Class trip to Brazil which wouldn’t have been possible if it wasn’t for the BA Amex Premium Plus card.
+12 hours being wined and dined in the seat below was amazing – not to mention my unforgettable visit to the Heathrow Concorde lounge.

-- 5 avios points for every mile you spend.
+- 1.5 Avios points for every mile you spend.